HorizenOfficial/HorizenAcademy/_i18n/en/_posts/horizen/advanced/2027-12-31-horizen-advanced.md

 layout: post
 type: intro
 title: "Horizen Advanced"
-description: "We show you how our organization works, how we are funded and what engineering challenges we are facing."
+description: "The Horizen Academy is a free educational platform on blockchain technology, cryptocurrency, and privacy.
+In this article we show you howour organization woks, how we are funded, and some of the engineering challenges we are facing today at an advanced level."
 permalink: /horizen/advanced/
 topic: horizen
 level: advanced